mrRobot62/GCodeGenerator_Geometricals/README.md

-# Implement new shapes, pockets, surfaces, ...
+# You want to implement new shapes, pockets, surfaces, ... ?
-To extend functionality of this tool, there are two things to do
+To extend functionality of this tool, there are three things to do

-## Extend Menu
+## (1) Extend Menu
 To include your new functionality you have to extend the menu.
 Open `main.py` and include your stuff here: